Louis Agassiz: Polygenism and racism

 Stephen Jay Gould asserted that Agassiz's observations sprang from racist bias, in particular from his revulsion on first encountering African-Americans in the United States.
 Referencing letters written by Agassiz, Gould compares Agassiz' public display of dispassionate objectivity to his private correspondence, in which he describes "the production of half breeds" as "a sin against nature..."
 Describing the interbreeding of white and black people, he warns, "We have already had to struggle, in our progress, against the influence of universal equality... but how shall we eradicate the stigma of a lower race when its blood has once been allowed to flow freely into our children."
 In contrast, others have asserted that, despite favoring polygenism, Agassiz rejected racism and believed in a spiritualized human unity.
 However, in the same article, Agassiz asks the reader to consider the hierarchy of races, mentioning "The indomitable, courageous, proud Indian, – in how very different a light he stands by the side of the submissive, obsequious, imitative negro, or by the side of the tricky, cunning, and cowardly Mongolian!
 Are not these facts indications that the different races do not rank upon one level in nature?"

-Historian Moses Finley considered that the advent of democracy and the development of slavery were closely linked in ancient Greece.
-This connection, which is questioned, had provided American slaveholders with an argument for maintaining slavery during the American Civil War.
 Agassiz never supported slavery and claimed his views on polygenism had nothing to do with politics.
 However, his views on polygenism have emboldened proponents of segregationism.
-During the Civil War, Agassiz advocated for the liberation of slaves.
-However, his goal was to prevent any miscegenation.
-Only strict separation would prevent inexperienced or morally weak white masters from succumbing (Agassiz here transforms the victims into culprits) to the supposed lasciviousness of their black servants and producing mixed-race children.
-Indeed, following the ban on transporting and importating slaves into America in 1807, there were very few pure Africans left, as many black women had been sexually assaulted and raped by their masters.
-Unlike Abraham Lincoln, who envisioned repatriating people of African descent to their continent, Agassiz believed their presence in America was irreversible.
-According to him, the liberation of slaves should be accompanied by strict legal provisions guaranteeing racial segregation to avoid "crossbreedings" which, according to him, risked giving birth to less fertile individuals.
-He envisioned geographic segregation between the northern and southern United States.
-Agassiz, like other proponents of so-called scientific racism, played a pioneering role in the development of systematic racial segregation.
+During the Civil War, Agassiz advocated for the liberation of slaves as a means to prevent miscegenation, arguing that the institution of strict racial separation would prevent inexperienced or morally weak white masters from succumbing to the supposed lasciviousness of their black servants and producing mixed-race children.
+Unlike Abraham Lincoln, who envisioned repatriating Black Americans to Africa, Agassiz believed their presence in America was irreversible.
+According to him, the liberation of slaves should be accompanied by strict legal provisions guaranteeing racial segregation to avoid "crossbreedings" which he saw as potentially giving birth to less fertile individuals.
+Like other proponents of so-called scientific racism, Agassiz played a pioneering role in the development of systematic racial segregation.
+He notably influenced Ezra Pound, Eugen Fischer, John Kasper and Stephen C. Meyer.
+However, racist and sexist prejudices were also put forward by abolitionists as early as 1844–1845 during the trial brought by Sally Miller against her owners to obtain her emancipation.